 The new law means that for retirees working for school districts or BOCES, the limit is eliminated through the end of the school year 2022-23.
 This extension does not apply to universities, colleges or charter schools.

-Since the start of the COVID-19 emergency, governors have issued executive orders temporarily suspending the retiree earnings limit.
-Under the executive orders, post-retirement earnings with a public employer will not count toward a retiree’s annual earnings limit during the following time periods:
+The Governor has issued an executive order temporarily suspending the retiree earnings limit.
+Under the executive order, post-retirement earnings with a public employer will not count toward a retiree’s annual earnings limit during the following time periods:

 January 1, 2021 through June 24, 2021, and September 27, 2021 through December 31, 2021.